 It’s important to let your audience know you have an incredibly helpful community of like-minded people.
 You can use examples of how common issues were solved in the community.

-Additionally, consider creating a newsletter.
-Send out a short newsletter to your customers to let them know what’s new in the community.
+Consider creating a newsletter.
+Send a short newsletter to your customers to let them know what’s new in the community.
 It could be weekly or bimonthly.
 Highlight new members and give a heads-up about upcoming events, contests, and promotions.

 Part of growing your online community requires cross-promoting across multiple channels.
 Get the word out wherever you are.
 You could visit forums and other groups where your target audience is likely spending time.